sjev/trading-with-python/README.md

 It is used as my personal toobox as well as boiler-plate code for the [tradingWithPython](http://www.tradingwithpython.com) course.

-Some parts of the library are [documented ](http://sjev.github.io/trading-with-python) , for others you'll can either read the code or take the course ;-)
+Some parts of the library are [documented ](http://sjev.github.io/trading-with-python) , for others you can either read the code or take the course ;-)